approov/web-quickstart-fingerprintjs-javascript/README.md

   <img src="/readme-images/unprotected-v2-shape-page.png" width="480" title="Shapes unprotected web app V2 shape page">
 </p>

-It gets the status code 400 (`Bad Request`) because this endpoint is protected with an Approov FingerprintJS token.
+It gets the status code 400 (Bad Request) because this endpoint is protected by Approov.

-Next, you will add Approov with FingerprintJS into the web app so that it can generate valid Approov tokens and get shapes.
+The changes below will add the required Approov token to the API request by first issuing a FingerprintJS check and then exchanging the returned token for an Approov token using the Approov FingerprintJS integration.

 [TOC](#toc-table-of-contents)